 Work/Life Balance for Long-Haul Drivers

 The lifestyle of a truck driver is not as appealing to new generations as previous ones.
-Rookie drivers are often assigned difficult long-haul routes that keep them on the road for days and even weeks at a time.
+Rookie drivers often receive difficult long-haul routes that keep them on the road for days and even weeks at a time.
 The job commands long hours away from home, which can be difficult, dangerous, and stressful.
 These factors have contributed to fewer participants in the labor force choosing trucking as a profession.

 Extended hours are not the only cause of driver stress.
 The job is inherently a dangerous one.
 According to The Journal of Commerce, truck driving is the eighth most dangerous job in the US.
 The fatality rate is six times greater than the country’s average, which can narrow its appeal to new applicants.